tectalic/om4-custom-css/readme.txt

 1. Activate the plugin.
 1. Go to Appearance, Custom CSS and write some CSS rules!
+1. Save your CSS rules using the convenient Cmd+Enter (Mac) or Ctrl+Enter (PC) keyboard shortcut.
+1. Validate your CSS rules using the one-click CSS validator button.

 == Changelog ==
 = 1.5.1 =